- Academic Collaboration

 Safe Havens provide a platform for the use of NHS electronic data in research feasibility, delivery and pharmacovigilance offering:

 - A secure environment, with trained staff operating to agreed principles and standards

 - A federated network across Scotland working collaboratively to deliver and develop health informatics capability

 - Access to a wide range of anonymised datasets (including national datasets through to specialised local datasets)

 - Robust governance procedures to protect the confidentiality of the data

 Working to agreed principles and standards these Safe Havens provide access to health data and services to enable research while protecting the confidentiality of the data.
 Data remains under the control of the NHS and complies with legislative and NHS policies.

-- They were developed in line with the SHIP blueprint which outlined a programme for a Scotland-wide research platform for the collation, management, dissemination and analysis of anonymised Electronic Patient Records (EPRs).
+- They were developed in line with the SHIP blueprint which outlined a programme for a Scotland-wide research platform for the collation, management, dissemination and analysis of anonymised Electronic Patient Records (EPRs)

 - Use of an (accredited) Safe Haven addresses key areas of interest to Information Governance leads or Caldicott Guardians in reviewing applications for access to health data for research.